 Projects are typically substantial pieces of work that may be done in pairs, small groups, or sometimes individually.
-You will have several opportunities to undertake projects, including a summer project in Term 3 of Year 1, a laboratory or essay project in Year 3 and an MSci project throughout the whole of Year 4 in which you will work typically with a project partner to carry out research under the supervision of a member of staff.
-Project supervision involves typically weekly meetings with a supervisor but can be more involved; in situations where students work in the same lab as the supervisor the contact is likely to be much more frequent.
+You will have several opportunities to undertake projects, including a summer project in Term 3 of Year 1 and a major project at Masters level while abroad in Year 3.